dominicspinks/Battleship/README.md

 Battleship is a classic two-player strategic board game that simulates naval warfare.
 The objective of the game is to locate and sink all of your opponent's ships before they do the same to yours.

+## Getting Started

+[Click here](https://dominicspinks.github.io/Battleship/) to play Battleships for yourself.

+Battleship Instructions:

+-   Begin by placing each ship in the grid.
+    -   You can rotate your ship with a right click (tap and hold for mobile).
+    -   If you change your mind, hit the reset button to start over.
+-   The computer's ships will be placed automatically
+-   Once all ships are placed, hit the start button to begin
+    -   You will go first, select a cell in the computer's board to make your shot.
+    -   If it is a hit, try to sink the ship in your next turn.
+    -   The computer will take its turn next.
+-   Continue until one player has sunk all of their opponents ships

 ## Screenshots

 Ship placement pages: